 1. Do your research ahead of time.

-With social media and countless travel writers in the blogosphere, it’s easier than ever to look up restaurants that cater to specific food sensitivities, allergies or preferences.
-For example, if you’re gluten-free, NOBREAD has some helpful guides to several cities to make the planning process a little easier.
-I like to Google farm-to-table restaurants in whatever city I’m visiting to help guide my choices when possible, but it’s just as easy to look up restaurants that are ideal for specific dietary restrictions, like “gluten-free,” “vegan,” “paleo,” “vegetarian,” etc. Most restaurants now list their menus on their websites, which makes planning ahead simple.
+It’s easier than ever to look up restaurants that cater to specific food sensitivities, allergies or preferences.
+If you’re gluten-free, NOBREAD has some helpful guides to several cities to make the planning process a little easier.
+I like to Google farm-to-table restaurants in whatever city I’m visiting to help guide my choices when possible.
+It’s just as easy to look up restaurants that are ideal for specific dietary restrictions, like “gluten-free,” “vegan,” “paleo,” “vegetarian,” etc. Most restaurants now list their menus on their websites, which makes planning ahead simple.

 2. Pack healthy snacks.

 Whether you stash a few RX Bars in your bag before the trip or you stop by a local grocery store for fresh produce once you arrive, it’s always a good idea to have healthy snacks on hand in case you’re in a pinch.
-I try to keep my snacks similar to what I would eat at home for consistency, rather than stopping in a convenience store for a quick junk food fix (which happens to me all too often when I shop hungry/hangry).
-Having something healthy on hand will help you keep your energy levels up to truly enjoy a full day of sightseeing!
+I try to keep my snacks similar to what I would eat at home for consistency, rather than stopping in a convenience store for a quick junk food fix.
+Having something healthy on hand will help you keep your energy levels up to enjoy a full day of sightseeing!

 3. Ask yourself, “Is it worth it?”